mildgrim/sensu-slack-handler/README.md

   name: teams-webhook-url
 spec:
   provider: env
-  id: SLACK_WEBHOOK_URL
+  id: TEAMS_WEBHOOK_URL
 ```

 ### Templates

 This handler provides options for using templates to populate the values
-provided by the event in the message sent via Slack.
+provided by the event in the message sent via Teams.
 More information on
 template syntax and format can be found in [the documentation][9]